perseids-project/GardenerPrototype/README.md

 This guide is written so that anyone should be able to host a small site to display their treebanks.
 All we require is that you have a basic knowledge of how to use GitHub, and control over your own treebanks.

 To publish your own treebank collection, follow the below instructions.
+Detailed instructions for how to create a site with Jekyll can be found <a href="https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/">here</a>

 <ol>